 Robert Chuckrow (born in 1936) has a Ph.D. in experimental physics, which he received from New York University in 1969, and has taught physics at New York University, The Cooper Union, and The Fieldston School in Riverdale, New York.
 He has taught courses in the physics of sound at both NYU and Fieldston.
 He has built two harpsichords and a clavichord and has restored a number of old keyboard instruments.
 He has studied T’ai Chi since 1970 and has taught it extensively.
 He has written four other books, one on weight-loss and diet, one on Tai Chi Walking, and two others on T’ai Chi.
 His The Tai Chi Book was an Independent Publisher’s Book Award finalist in health and medicine.
 His most-recent book, Tai Chi Dynamics, was honored in the martial arts / alternative health category by the Independent Publisher Online Magazine Highlighted Title Program and won the best-book award in health: exercise and fitness from USA Book News.

-For Robert Chuckrow’s website on T’ai Chi, which includes thought-provoking articles on T’ai Chi and other health-related subjects such as nutrition and natural weight-loss, click: http://www.chuckrowtaichi.com
+For Robert Chuckrow’s website on T’ai Chi, which includes thought-provoking, unconventional articles on T’ai Chi and other health-related subjects such as nutrition and natural weight-loss, click: https://www.chuckrowtaichi.com